-It's only 25 cents to get in if you aren't in a car; they have it, but Dally just likes breaking the rules.
+It's only twenty-five cents to get in if you aren't in a car; they have the money, but Dally just likes breaking the rules.

 The seats for people without cars are empty, except for two girls in the front.
 Of course, Dally sits down in the row behind the girls.

 Dally starts talking really dirty to the girls.

 Pony can't stand it—especially because these aren't "greasey girls" (1.5).

 These girls are Soc girls, nicely dressed and hot.

 They're probably sixteen or seventeen, and one of them has red hair.

 When Dally puts his feet up on the redhead's seat, she tells him to put them back down.

 Now Pony recognizes her—a cheerleader.
 When Dally refuses to move his feet, she talks back to him.
 She asks him to leave them alone, but he keeps on.
 She's pretty mad at this point.